REO Town: Arts and culture

 REO Town has several arts and culture events throughout the year.
 Art Attack, an event organized by the REO Town Commercial Association, celebrates art, live music and food.
 Arts Night Out is a celebration of art and culture that is put on by the Arts Council of Greater Lansing.
+A REO Art Guild was mentioned as early as 1924.

 The Robin Theatre provides a space for poetry, live music and theater performances.
 REO Town also features recording studios Elm Street Recording and REO Town Recording.

 Art & Craft Beerfest is a celebration of art, beer and music.
 It is held during the mid-winter break between other area beerfests.
 The festival features 20 beers from Traverse City's Right Brain Brewing Company, 10 ciders from Blake’s Hard Cider and a variety of Michigan wines.
 Lansing Beer Fest is now hosted on the third Saturday of June, and has been held since 2012.

 On June 23, 2018, REO Town hosted the Three Stacks Music Festival, featuring Against Me!, Murder by Death, Pup, mewithoutyou, Screaming Females, Camp Cove, Petal, Oceanator, City Mouse, Worn Spirit, Stefanie Haapala, Ness Lake, and Secret Forte.

+1993 saw the start of a Juneteenth celebration tradition.
+Starting in 2021, a second celebration was added.

 Founded in 2004, REACH Studio Art Center offers free and low-cost art classes for local Lansing youth and teens.
 Wheel House Studios opened in September 2018, offering classes and private lessons on wheel throwing geared towards adults.

+In 2021 the Scott Sunken Garden, found at the edge of REO Town, received the Plant Michigan Green Community Landscape Award.
+The garden was restored by the Garden Club of Greater Lansing.